-It's been 15 years since Shane West and Mandy Moore played star-crossed lovers in the tear-jerking teenage romance "A Walk To Remember" — and we recently sat down with West to reminisce about the beloved movie.
+Shane West and Mandy Moore played star-crossed lovers in the tear-jerking teenage romance "A Walk To Remember" in 2002 — and we sat down with West to reminisce about the beloved movie.

-So, what does West remember most about auditioning for the 2002 flick?
+So, what does West remember most about auditioning?

 "It was incredibly easy," he recalled.
 "It was a different time.
 Adam Shankman, the director, who was wonderful on set, brought me in once to talk things over.
 And then, they had an interest in Mandy, and he wanted to see if we had any chemistry.
 So he brought her in.
 And then, she and I read through some scenes, and then we left.
 And then before you knew it, we were both cast.
 And I like telling that story because that doesn’t seem to happen anymore.
 Back then, it just seemed like a bit of a simpler time.”

 "We immediately liked each other as people, and I think that’s what actually helped," he said, adding that Shankman "didn’t want us to hang out all the time because he kind of liked how different we were.
 It was perfect for the actual film.”